FlorianSegard/MLVOT/README.md

 ### Challenge 2: Overlapping Objects
 - **Solution:** IOU ensures that detections are correctly matched to tracks even when objects overlap.
 The ONNX model adds an additional layer of identity verification.

-### Challenge 3: Real-Time Performance
+### Challenge 3: Performance
-- **Solution:** Optimized YOLO and ONNX models were used, along with efficient Kalman Filter updates, to ensure real-time tracking.
+- **Solution:** ONNX models was used, along with efficient Kalman Filter updates, to ensure the tracking.

 ---

 ## Results
-- The system successfully tracks multiple individuals across video frames with minimal ID switches.
+- The system successfully tracks multiple individuals across video frames with minimal ID switches, however when the movement are unpredictable with the filter the ID may switch (high changing movement).
+The main problem of the final result is the model that is just a small onnx model and a better model could clearly improve it.
-- Handles challenging scenarios such as occlusions, reappearances, and overlapping objects.
-- Demonstrates high accuracy and efficiency, making it suitable for real-world applications like surveillance and autonomous vehicles.
+- Demonstrates accuracy and efficiency.

 ---

 ## Conclusion
-This project combines state-of-the-art techniques in object detection, motion prediction, and identity verification to create a robust person-tracking system.
+This project combines different techniques in object detection, motion prediction, and identity verification to create a robust person-tracking system.
 The integration of a Kalman Filter, IOU-based matching, and a small ONNX model demonstrates how multiple methodologies can be effectively combined to overcome real-world challenges in tracking.